Formulas & Computed Values

 - Count Your Parentheses: Every

 (you open must have a matching)at the end.
-In a double-nestedIF, you will usually end the formula with)). - Order Matters: SwitchBase (and Excel) reads formulas from left to right.
-It will stop at the first true statement it finds.
+In a double-nestedIF, you will usually end the formula with)). - Order Matters: Formulas are read left to right.
+The first true condition wins.
 Always put your most specific or highest-value criteria first.

 | Feature | Simple Formula | Nested Formula |